-The Arena console is different to the other Titan consoles because it has a built-in network switch and an optical network connection (optionally 2 optical connections).
-This section applies only to the Arena console.
+The Diamond 9 and Arena consoles are different to the other Titan consoles because they have a built-in network switch and an optical network connection.
+This section applies only to the Diamond 9 and Arena consoles.

 The network switch and the controller for the switch both use an IP

 address.
 When the controller IP address is set, the network switch will

 The controller and network switch IP address do not need to be changed

 unless they overlap other devices on the network.
 The factory default is

 aa.bb is the serial number of the console (e.g.